The Bankrate promise

 Stock in crypto companies

 There is also the option of investing in stocks of companies that are directly involved in cryptocurrency.
 Coinbase, a large crypto exchange, went public in 2021 and other companies such as PayPal and Robinhood have also made a push into cryptocurrencies.
 Be sure to thoroughly research each company and understand how much of their business is tied to crypto before investing.

 The Grayscale Bitcoin Trust (GBTC) started in 2013 as a private investment with a six-month lockup that prevented investors from reselling it into the public market for that period.
 But some investors have since sold their shares into the market, so now anyone can buy shares in the fund.
 The fund charges a fee of 2 percent of assets under management annually.

-Traders eagerly awaiting a Bitcoin ETF got their wish last fall when the first Bitcoin-linked ETF began trading on the NYSE.
-But crypto enthusiasts will likely have to wait a bit longer for there to be a flood of these ETFs on the market due to regulatory concerns from the SEC.
+Traders eagerly awaiting a Bitcoin ETF got their wish in 2021 when the first Bitcoin-linked ETF began trading on the NYSE.
+But crypto enthusiasts will likely have to wait a bit longer for a flood of these ETFs on the market due to regulatory concerns from the SEC.
 Still, there are ways to get in on the crypto action through stocks and ETFs that are indirectly tied to crypto or blockchain technology.
 You can also invest directly through a crypto exchange.